 In connection with the issuance of the Convertible Notes, we entered into certain convertible note hedge transactions.
-These hedge transactions are expected generally to reduce potential dilution of our common stock on any conversion of the Convertible Notes, as the case may be, with such reduction or offset subject to a cap.
+These hedge transactions are expected generally to reduce potential dilution of our common stock on any conversion of the Convertible Notes or offset any cash payments we are required to make in excess of the principal amount of such converted Convertible Notes, as the case may be, with such reduction or offset subject to a cap.
 The counterparties to these hedging positions or their respective affiliates may modify their hedge positions by entering into or unwinding various derivatives with respect to our common stock or purchasing or selling our common stock in secondary market transactions prior to the maturity of the Convertible Notes (and are likely to do so during any observation period related to a conversion of Convertible Notes or following any repurchase of Convertible Notes by us on any fundamental change repurchase date or otherwise).
 This activity could cause or avoid an increase or a decrease in the market price of our common stock or the Convertible Notes.
 In addition, if any such hedging positions fail to become effective, the counterparties to these hedging positions or their respective affiliates may unwind their hedge positions, which could adversely affect the value of our common stock.